willguzzardi/loopholes/index.md

 ### Tell Your Legislators to Support the Bill
 1. Find out who your state representative is and how to reach them.
- * [Click here](http://www.elections.il.gov/districtlocator/addressfinder.aspx), enter your address, and click "Find Address"
+ * <a href="http://www.elections.il.gov/districtlocator/addressfinder.aspx" target="_blank">Click here</a>, enter your address, and click "Find Address"
  * If it found you, click "Confirm Address."
 Your representative's name will appear.
 2. Call their office and ask for their support.
  * Dial the office number listed.
 Most likely, a staffer will pick up.